-CO6: build data handling solutions for the real-life scenarios
+CO6: Build data handling solutions for the real-life scenarios

-HDFS- Map Reduce- Spark- Advantages of spark over map reduce-Spark's application execution mechanism - Narrow and wide transformation in spark.-Shuffles in spark- ACID properties to file systems- introduction on Apache Hudi, Apache Iceberg and Delta lake.
+HDFS- Map Reduce- Spark- Advantages of spark over map reduce-Spark's application

 Setup and configure spark and read the tables.
 Replicate the metrics table from the previous experiment in PySpark/Scala/Java.
 Write the output table back to a file system as parquet.
 Recreate the tables from previous experiments as Hudi/Iceberg tables in a file system.